 Team meetings are one of the best opportunities to create alignment and visibility across an organization.
 How they are run can also be massively influential on company culture, enabling culture to be a key driver of success.

-Along with these sample team meeting agendas, here are seven habits to help your team grow and become more productive and aligned.
+To get the most value from these sample team meeting agendas, here are seven tips — habits to help your team grow and become more productive and aligned.

 Keep It Real

 Creating a culture of transparency is difficult.
-However, when your leaders are honest and share insights without constraints, it allows the rest of the team to build on that knowledge and grow, which in turn improves team productivity and collaboration.
+However, when your leaders are honest and share insights without constraints, it allows the rest of the team to build on that knowledge and grow, which in turn improves team productivity and collaboration in your business.
 If your team is able to create a culture where everyone's opinion is valued, you'll find more cohesion and inspire everyone to strive for growth.

 Be Upfront About Who, How, and Why